Jxjpenguin/Jxjpenguin/README.md

 ## Hi there 👋

-My name is Jacob Junker
+My name is Jacob Junker!

 20 years old!

 Majoring in Computer Science (BACS)